-The Officer Delegation Scheme places the Senior Responsible Officer role with the Head of Law and Governance.
-This role is undertaken by in the Head of Law and Governance.
+The Officer Delegation Scheme places the Senior Responsible Officer role with the Director of Law and Governance.

-Each Head of Service is responsible for ensuring effective and legally compliant systems and procedures are in place for surveillance work within their Service Areas.
+Each Director of Service is responsible for ensuring effective and legally compliant systems and procedures are in place for surveillance work within their Service Areas.